richardjmarini/Impetus/README.md

 shutting down
 ```

-The Client API also stored all Job and context information within the tasks directory.
-A file is created for each "process" method within the Client application and stores each Job processed by the corresponding method.
+All Job and context information is saved to the tasks directory.
+A file is created for each "process" method within the client application and stores each Job processed by the corresponding method.
 Each file contains one Job per line.
 Each Job is a b64encoded zlib compressed json structuers.
 ```
 $ ls -l ../tasks/b8b81d16-a47c-11e3-8b68-3ca9f46675e0/
 total 72